-The measurement of SHBG can be used to indicate how much testosterone is available for use by the body.
-The amount of testosterone bound to SHBG in men and women differs.
-In men around 45% and in women approximately 70% of testosterone is tightly bound to SHBG.
-The rest is mostly bound weakly and reversibly to albumin.
-Up to 3% is unbound and freely available to tissues in the body.
+SHBG levels are normally higher in women than men and limit the exposure to testosterone and oestrogen.
+Measuring SHBG levels can be used to indicate how much testosterone is available for use by the body.
+The amount of testosterone tightly bound to SHBG differs between men and women, approximately 45% in men and 70% in females.
+The rest is weakly bound to albumin or unbound and freely available.

 A comprehensive test of key male hormones which can affect libido, muscle strength, energy and much more.

-This profile analyses key biomarkers which can not only affect your fertility, but also mood, energy and weight.
+This profile analyses key hormones which can not only affect your fertility, but also mood, energy and weight.

-Our most advanced health check which analyses almost 50 biomarkers.
+Our most advanced health check which analyses over 50 biomarkers.
 For those who want a deep understanding of their health.